cs3157/canvas-wrangler/README.md

 Canvas Wrangler
 ===============

+> [!IMPORTANT]
+> The [Canvas Wrangler](https://github.com/cs3157/boatswain/blob/master/canvas-wrangler.py) has now been incorporated into the [boatswain](https://github.com/cs3157/boatswain/) repository.
+This repository is unmaintained.

 > Dear CourseWorks,
 >
 > I am so so sorry that I made fun of you and called you names.